Gholamrezadar/gholamrezadar/README.md

 - [YOLO11 Poker Hand Detection and Analysis](https://github.com/Gholamrezadar/yolo11-poker-hand-detection-and-analysis/) Finetuning YOLO11 on a playing card dataset to detect and analyze poker hands.
 - [YOLO11 Persian License Plate Recognition](https://github.com/Gholamrezadar/yolo11-persian-license-plate-recognition) Detect and Recognize persian license plates using yolo11 and opencv.
 - [YOLO11 Rock Paper Scissor Detection](https://github.com/Gholamrezadar/yolo11-rock-paper-scissors-detection) Detect and classify hand gestures of the rock paper scissors game by fine-tuning yolo11.
+- [Neural Style Transfer](https://github.com/Gholamrezadar/neural-style-transfer-pytorch) A PyTorch Implementation of Neural Style Transfer.
+Transferring style from a painting to a photograph while keeping the content's of the photograph.
 - [Conditional GAN MNIST](https://github.com/Gholamrezadar/Conditional-GAN-MNIST) Trying to understand how a condition vector can be used to control which subset of the training data should the generator sample from using a single model, as opposed to creating a seperate model for every subset of training data.
 - [GAN MNIST](https://github.com/Gholamrezadar/GAN-MNIST) Simple FC GAN implementation for understanding how GANs are implemented and trained.
 - [2D GAN Experiment](https://github.com/Gholamrezadar/GAN-2D-data) Trying to understand how GANs find training data's underlying distribution.
 In this case how do they find the subset of R^2 where the data is drawn from.